Quick/Nimble/README.md

 that returns a value.
 The value it returns, which is accessed via the `evaluate()` method, may be `nil`.
 If that value is `nil`, the `beNil` matcher function returns `true`, indicating that the expectation passed.

+Use `expression.isClosure` to determine if the expression will be invoking a closure to produce its value.

 ## Type Checking via Swift Generics